LennartFr/09-06-13-SF-Lunch-and-Learn/README.md

 <img src="IBP_2.0.png">

 #### Run a [Kubernetes Cluster](https://cloud.ibm.com/kubernetes/catalog/cluster) (free) on the IBM Cloud
+Kubernetes Service is a managed container service for the rapid delivery of applications that can bind to advanced services like IBM Watson® and blockchain.

 ### IBM Blockchain Platform
 - [An Introduction to Programming on Hyperledger Fabric](https://www.slideshare.net/LennartF/ibp-technical-introduction)